Introduction to Orienteering

 |COST||Free!
 We're offering the short classroom training free of charge.|

-We're excited to offer beginning orienteering classes in different classroom settings in the Phoenix area.
+We're excited to offer beginning orienteering classes in different classroom and park settings in the Phoenix area.
 Our normal orienteering events are often located a good distance from the center of Phoenix.
 By contrast, the locations we've chosen for our beginning orienteering classes are closer to many of our homes.
 We hope you'll take the opportunity to join us as we present one to two hours of instruction for navigating with a map and compass.

 The Beginning Orienteering classes are open to participants of all ages and at all levels of skill and fitness.
 Our goal is to teach some of the basic navigation concepts that you can then use to participate in future orienteering events.
 If you're looking for a fun new and different way to enjoy the outdoors, please consider coming to one of our classes.